Trauma-focused therapy may hold key to reducing women's offending

 Almost all the women interviewed had been victims of domestic assault and many had been abused as children.

-Lead author of the report, Madeline Petrillo, in the University of Portsmouth’s Institute of Criminal Justice Studies, carried out the small-scale study of the programme.
+Lead author of the report, Madeline Petrillo, in the University of Portsmouth’s School of Criminology and Criminal Justice, carried out the small-scale study of the programme.

 She said: “We found a significant drop in depression and anxiety after the Healing Trauma programme in the women we worked with.
 It was a small-scale study, but the indications are that treatment to heal and recover from trauma may hold the key to reducing reoffending.